 The courthouse will meet Johnson County's judicial needs for more than 75 years as the county expects to add 10,000 residents each year.
 Its design will also allow for more courtrooms later as needed.

-Tours of the current courthouse are available to the public upon request by calling the courts administrator at 913-715-3308 during business hours.
+Tours of the current courthouse are available to the public upon request by e-mailing court administration.